Overview of Scrum Process

 Key Roles in Scrum Framework

 In the scrum framework, there are three key roles – product owner, scrum master, and development team is very important for the success of the project.

 It plays the role of liaison between customers and the development team.
 He or she is the champion for their product.
 The product owner ensures that the expectation for the completed product has been communicated and agreed upon accordingly.

-As a facilitator who is the champion of scrum within the team.
-It is the primary responsibility of scrum master to assure for carrying out scrum best practices in the project.
+As a facilitator who is the champion of scrum within the team, it is the primary responsibility of the scrum master to assure for carrying out scrum best practices in the project.
 He or she schedules the needed resources for sprint planning, stand-up, sprint review, and the sprint retrospective.

 Works together for developing and testing incremental releases of the final product.
 The team members are the champions for sustainable development practices.
 The usual scrum teams are five or seven members, tight-knit and co-located.

 The scrum method consists of certain processes or the set of sequential events that the scrum team performs regularly.
 These are some crucial events where the teams play a part.

 The product owner takes part in product backlog creation.
 It is the primary responsibility of the product owner to take a constant view of market and customer needs, and that is why he or she has to drive the product by the product vision.
 He or she makes a list based on customers’ feedback, and the development team helps to prioritize the list to work at any given time.
 This is an on-going process, and the changes or new emergence accept as new opportunities rather than obstacles.